RadleighSmith/VideoGamesQuiz/README.md

 ### Target Audience:

-This quiz game is designed for individuals who enjoy testing their general knowledge and trivia skills in an interactive and engaging format.
+This quiz game is designed for individuals who enjoy testing their gaming knowledge and trivia skills in an interactive and engaging format.
 The game is suitable for a diverse range of players, including those who are looking for a fun way to pass the time, challenge their memory, or simply learn new facts.
 With varying levels of difficulty, it caters to both casual players and trivia enthusiasts.

 #### Key Audience Characteristics: